kbroman/ProgrammingNotes/linux_setup_again.md

     - selected to backup to local folder, and to the backup drive and a folder I created there

+    - need to edit `/etc/fstab` to get the disk to auto-mount
+      - Use "Disks" app to find partition address like `/dev/nvme1n1p1`
+      - edit `/etc/fstab` with a line like

+        ```
+        /dev/nvme1n1p1  /media/kbroman/Broster3Backup  auto  nosuid,nodev,nofail,x-gvfs-show  0  0
+        ```

 42. Copy over music

     - Used `rsync`; issue of having spaces in paths, but can do like